Stay safe with a tailored home security system

-Additional tip: Souvenirs and trinkets are the enemy of a minimalist existence.
+Pro tip: Souvenirs and trinkets are the enemy of a minimalist existence.
 Large quantities of smaller items can make your home seem crowded.
 Replacing these with fewer, larger items will make your home seem less cluttered and more spacious.

 If white isn’t your thing, try a monochromatic palette.
 The sense of cohesion will give your home the appearance of a clear, fluid space that isn’t convoluted by busy colours.

-Additional tip: The cohesion principle also works elsewhere.
+Pro tip: The cohesion principle also works elsewhere.
 If you have a feature wall filled with books, try colour-coding them to create a sense of cohesion and eliminate chaos.
 (This also helps elevate your collection of books, mugs or clothes from expensive habit to carefully co-ordinated style choice.)

 Make it multipurpose

 Tune in to the magic of multipurpose furniture.
-Oshiro says that when choosing furniture for a small home, consider its ability to “be practical, functional and generate multipurpose spaces”.
+Christian Oshiro says that when choosing furniture for a small home, consider its ability to “be practical, functional and generate multipurpose spaces”.

 Having a couch, for instance, with built-in drawers that doubles as a storage compartment means that doonas or camping gear or out-of-season clothing is out of sight and freeing up valuable storage space elsewhere.
 Or a gate-leg table can open out to seat a dinner party, then tuck away against a wall for use as a narrow occasional table.

-Even a spare kitchen chair that’s crowding a dining table can be used to elevate a stack of books, a bedside lamp, a lovely green pot plant or the cat’s cushion.
+Pro tip: Even a spare kitchen chair that’s crowding a dining table can be used to elevate a stack of books, a bedside lamp, a lovely green pot plant or the cat’s cushion.